Astikpatel093/linux-assignment/Experiment8.md

 count=$(grep -c "$pattern" "$filename")

-echo "🔎 Number of lines matching '$pattern' in '$filename': $count"
+echo "Number of lines matching '$pattern' in '$filename': $count"

 ## output:
 astik@DESKTOP-E06876A:/mnt/c/Users/HP/linux$ ./2.sh
 Enter filename: loop.sh
 Enter search pattern: if
-🔎 Number of lines matching 'if' in 'loop.sh': 2
+ Number of lines matching 'if' in 'loop.sh': 2

  ## Result
  * The exercise were successfully completed for basic and looping,conditional statements and funtion in shell scripting.